mtaku3/AutoMuteUs-Portable/README.md

 3. Run `AutoMuteUs-Portable.exe`. `Settings` window will appear at first launch.
 4. If you see Windows Defender caution, click `More Info` and `Run Anyway`.
 5. Write your Discord Bot Token which you got in step No.2 in `DISCORD_BOT_TOKEN` setting.
-6. Write password whatever you want for Postgres.
+6. Write password whatever you want for Postgres in `POSTGRES_PASS` setting.
 Password can't be empty.
 7. Click `save` button.

 🔔 After you clicked save button, all required binaries will be downloaded from <a href="#binary-repositories">Binary Repositories</a> in the `EnvPath` directory.